yahoo/bgjs/RENAME_PLAN.md

 - All old names maintained as deprecated aliases
 - Gradual migration allows catching issues early
 - Extensive testing at each step
+- Track planned alias removals with TODO comments or GitHub issues created in Phase 6 so their lifecycle is explicit

 ### Testing Strategy
 - Run tests after each step